 This algorithm replaces the existing notes with a new randomized pattern.
 Generated notes are quantized to the specified grid.
 The min & max pitch, velocity and length of the new notes can also be adjusted.
 Lastly, it is possible to set the amount of events (density %) and to decide whether the generated notes are monophonic or chords (mono ... poly 4).

-QUANTIZE 1/1 ...
-1/64 Rotate encoder © to set the grid on which the generator will place the generated notes.
-LENGTH 1 ...
-64 Rotate encoder 3 to set the maximum note length of generated notes, in steps.
+Rotate encoder © to set the grid on which the generator will place the generated notes.

+Rotate encoder 3 to set the maximum note length of generated notes, in steps.
 Hold + Rotate encoder 3 to set the minimum note length.
 VELOCITY MIN/MAX 0 ...
 127 Rotate encoder 4 to set the maximum velocity of generated notes.
 Hold + Rotate encoder 4 to set the minimum velocity.

-Rotate encoder $\mathcal{D}$ to set the density of notes in the generated pattern.
-Hold + Rotate encoder 1 to define the polyphony: Mono Only one note can be created per time division.
+DENSITY 0% ...
+100% Rotate encoder 1 to set the density of notes in the generated pattern.
+Hold + Rotate encoder \mathcal{D} to define the polyphony: Mono Only one note can be created per time division.
 Poly 2 / 3 / 4 Enables chord generation (polyphony).

 Rotate encoder ® to set the maximum pitch of generated notes.
 Hold + Rotate encoder ® to set the minimum pitch.
 Note This option can only be accessed from POLY tracks.
-15.3.
-Curves
+14.3.
+Curves Availability:

-step POLY tracks

-step DRUM tracks
+step POLY tracksstep DRUM tracksautomation mode

-NEW! automation mode